TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-03-3-ways-to-add-global-option-or-argument-to-symfony-console.md

 <img src="/assets/images/posts/2018/global-option/multiple-changelog.png" class="img-thumbnail">

-At that time, the path to file was hardcoded as `getcwd() . '/CHANGELOG.md'`.
-So each command worked only with that file:
+At that time, the path to file was hardcoded as `getcwd() . '/CHANGELOG.md'`, so each command worked only with that file:

 ```bash
 vendor/bin/changelog dump-merges